daisy/math-a11y/docs/ms-math/recommended_nvda_settings.md

         toolbar.
 Note that the NVDA icon might be hidden.
 Use the show hidden icons option to bring it up.
 3. Select "Preferences" from the NVDA Menu
-4. Select “MathCAT Settings...” and press enter.
+4. If using NVDA 2025.3.2 or earlier, Select “MathCAT Settings...” and press enter.
+If using NVDA 2026.1 or later, press settings and arrow down to MathCAT settings.

 The MathCAT Preferences dialog has three categories of settings: Speech, Navigation, and Braille.
 To move between these three collection of settings, use CTRL + tab to cycle through them.
 Use tab to move through the options, and arrow keys to make a selection.